dhirajjayswal0/Python/README.md

-# Python
+# Python Notes
-This reposatory is simply created for my python Programming practice
+This reposatory is simply created for my python Programming practice and the README file consists of every notes that i made along the Course.

-# section 1
+# section 1 : Introduction
-Introduction

-    # Lecture 1
+    # Lecture 1 : What to expect from the course
     We are going to build 10 real word Python Programs

-    # Lecture 2
+    # Lecture 2 : What not to expect from the Course
-    fixing error is as important as writing codes
+    fixing error is as important as writing codes so the errors are not removed from the lectures.

-    # Lecture 3
+    # Lecture 3 : Preview of the 10 Apps
     10 python applications that we will build are :
     1. Command-line-based Interactive English Thesaurus
     2. Web Maps on the Browser